 The yellow and red blobs made orange swirls.

 The green and the brown made a deep forest green.
-Or you could say, it was a deep greenish brown.
+Or you could say, it was a deep greenish-brown.

-The more that she rubbed her hands, the colors began to mix all together, and she was left with a color she couldn’t quite name.
+The more she rubbed her hands, the more colors mixed together.
+She was left with a color she couldn’t quite name.

 Would you call it is brown?
 Or Gray?